microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 2. Most fields will have a default name set already.
 You will need to update the following Azure OpenAI settings:

-    -   newOrExistingOpenAIResource - Determines whether to create a new Azure Open AI resource or use an existing resource within the deployment.
+    -   newOrExistingOpenAIResource - Determines whether to create a new Azure OpenAI resource or use an existing resource within the deployment.
-        - **existing**: Select this option if you already have an Azure Open AI resource that you want to use.
+        - **existing**: Select this option if you already have an Azure OpenAI resource that you want to use.
-        - **new**:      Choose this option if you want to create a new Azure Open AI resource as part of this deployment.
+        - **new**:      Choose this option if you want to create a new Azure OpenAI resource as part of this deployment.
 The template will provision a new resource with the specified configuration settings.

         **Note:** The default value for this field is **existing**.